Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 Wander around and appreciate the beauty of locally made pearl jewellery and other souvenirs.

-It would be rude not to sample some of the local cuisines from street vendors while you’re here.
+It would be rude not to sample some of the local cuisines from street vendors while you’re at the market in Krabi Town.

 You can get anything from grilled satay to barbecue fish and fried squid eggs.